Veams/documentation/methodology/css/introduction/methodology__cssIntro.md

 # Introduction

-__The section outlines how to use Veams to write CSS classes for clarity, maintainability, scalability.__
+### The section outlines how to use Veams to write CSS classes for clarity, maintainability, scalability.

-Veams uses BEM-style class naming with Regions, Components, and Utilities.
-Although Veams uses BEM style class names, it has a few notable differences to BEM.
+> Veams uses BEM-style class naming with Regions, Components, and Utilities.

+Although class naming in Veams based on BEM, Veams class naming has a few notable differences to BEM.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})